xianxianzhou/PrivadoID-docs/docs/verifier/on-chain-verification/overview.md

 > To display the QR code inside your frontend, you can use the `express.static` built-in middleware function together with this <a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration/js/static" target="_blank">Static Folder</a> or this [Code Sandbox](https://codesandbox.io/s/yp1pmpjo4z?file=/index.js).

-Scanning the QR with their Polygon ID Wallet, users will be able to generate proofs and send transactions to the Smart Contract in order to request credentials for their airdrops.
+Scanning the QR with their Uptick ID Wallet, users will be able to generate proofs and send transactions to the Smart Contract in order to request credentials for their airdrops.

 The same proof generation request can also be delivered to users via Deep Linking.
 In order to do so, it is necessary to [encode](https://www.base64encode.org/) the JSON file to Base64 Format.
 The related deep link would be `iden3comm://?i_m={{base64EncodedJsonHere}}`.
 For example, in this specific case the deep link would be: `iden3comm://?i_m=ewogICAgImlkIjogIjdmMzhhMTkzLTA5MTgtNGE0OC05ZmFjLTM2YWRmZGI4YjU0MiIsCiAgICAidHlwIjogImFwcGxpY2F0aW9uL2lkZW4zY29tbS1wbGFpbi1qc29uIiwKICAgICJ0eXBlIjogImh0dHBzOi8vaWRlbjMtY29tbXVuaWNhdGlvbi5pby9wcm9vZnMvMS4wL2NvbnRyYWN0LWludm9rZS1yZXF1ZXN0IiwKICAgICJ0aGlkIjogIjdmMzhhMTkzLTA5MTgtNGE0OC05ZmFjLTM2YWRmZGI4YjU0MiIsCiAgICAiYm9keSI6IHsKICAgICAgICAicmVhc29uIjogImFpcmRyb3AgcGFydGljaXBhdGlvbiIsCiAgICAgICAgInRyYW5zYWN0aW9uX2RhdGEiOiB7CiAgICAgICAgICAgICJjb250cmFjdF9hZGRyZXNzIjogIjxFUkMyMFZlcmlmaWVyQWRkcmVzcz4iLAogICAgICAgICAgICAibWV0aG9kX2lkIjogImI2ODk2N2UyIiwKICAgICAgICAgICAgImNoYWluX2lkIjogODAwMDEsCiAgICAgICAgICAgICJuZXR3b3JrIjogInBvbHlnb24tbXVtYmFpIgogICAgICAgIH0sCiAgICAgICAgInNjb3BlIjogWwogICAgICAgICAgICB7CiAgICAgICAgICAgICAgICAiaWQiOiAxLAogICAgICAgICAgICAgICAgImNpcmN1aXRJZCI6ICJjcmVkZW50aWFsQXRvbWljUXVlcnlTaWdWMk9uQ2hhaW4iLAogICAgICAgICAgICAgICAgInF1ZXJ5IjogewogICAgICAgICAgICAgICAgICAgICJhbGxvd2VkSXNzdWVycyI6IFsKICAgICAgICAgICAgICAgICAgICAgICAgIioiCiAgICAgICAgICAgICAgICAgICAgXSwKICAgICAgICAgICAgICAgICAgICAiY29udGV4dCI6ICJodHRwczovL3Jhdy5naXRodWJ1c2VyY29udGVudC5jb20vaWRlbjMvY2xhaW0tc2NoZW1hLXZvY2FiL21haW4vc2NoZW1hcy9qc29uLWxkL2t5Yy12My5qc29uLWxkIiwKICAgICAgICAgICAgICAgICAgICAiY3JlZGVudGlhbFN1YmplY3QiOiB7CiAgICAgICAgICAgICAgICAgICAgICAgICJiaXJ0aGRheSI6IHsKICAgICAgICAgICAgICAgICAgICAgICAgICAgICIkbHQiOiAyMDAyMDEwMQogICAgICAgICAgICAgICAgICAgICAgICB9CiAgICAgICAgICAgICAgICAgICAgfSwKICAgICAgICAgICAgICAgICAgICAidHlwZSI6ICJLWUNBZ2VDcmVkZW50aWFsIgogICAgICAgICAgICAgICAgfQogICAgICAgICAgICB9CiAgICAgICAgXQogICAgfQp9`

 ## Claim the Airdrop

-You can directly test it by scanning the QR Code below using your Polygon ID App:
+You can directly test it by scanning the QR Code below using your Uptick ID App:

 <div align="center">
 <img src= "/img/qr-code-on-chain-verification.png" align="center" width="400"/>